 Tree Trimming and Pruning in Minnesota

 Rainbow Treecare offers tree trimming and pruning services that help your trees develop proper structure to look good and stay stronger as they mature.
-Regular pruning also helps trees be less vulnerable to insects and diseases, and stay healthy for longer.
+Regular pruning is a good maintenance practice that removes dead wood, which serves as a food source for fungi.
 Pruning or trimming young trees is especially important with popular species such as autumn blaze maples and little leaf lindens as they are prone to having poor structure.

 Why is tree trimming and pruning necessary?